FARE Clinical Network

 As the leading advocacy organization working on behalf of the 15 million Americans with food allergies and the largest private funder of food allergy research, FARE is committed to advancing life-changing and life-saving research that will improve the lives of individuals managing food allergies.

 Created by FARE in 2015 with an initial investment of more than $2 million, the FARE Clinical Network is a bold initiative that aims to accelerate the development of drugs for patients with food allergies as well as improve the quality of care for this serious illness.
-A nationwide network of 24 leading research and clinical care facilities, the FARE Clinical Network brings members together for a common goal of ensuring that patients with food allergies have access to state-of-the-art diagnosis, treatments and research.
+The FARE Clinical Network, which now comprises 28 centers of excellence across the country, brings members together for a common goal of ensuring that patients with food allergies have access to state-of-the-art diagnosis, treatments and research.

 The FARE Clinical Network is a powerful driver of collaboration to advance the field of food allergy.
 Under FARE's leadership and coordination, the centers of excellence selected to participate in this nationwide network:

 - develop best practices for the care of patients with food allergies, and

 - serve as sites for clinical trials for the development of new therapeutics,